home-assistant/home-assistant.io/source/_integrations/shelly.markdown

 ## Bluetooth Support

-Shelly generation 2 devices running firmware 0.12 or later can act as a bluetooth proxy for advertisements.
+Shelly generation 2 devices running firmware 0.12 or later can act as a Bluetooth proxy for advertisements.
 Active or passive listening can be enabled in the options flow.

 {% include integrations/option_flow.md %}